derrickbozich/gatsby-portfolio/src/pages/multidim.md

 featured: true
 href: https://multidim.net/
 ---
 A site for Multidim, a Denver based electronic / experimental music label ran by Tommy Metz.
-I worked on the a lot of what is featured on the home page.
+I worked on the home page.
+My favorite part of this site are the hover states for the releases and the youtube iframe api setup for the individual product pages.